sbecker11/react-super-app/docs/COMMANDS.md

 # 🚀 Quick Command Reference

-Quick reference guide for starting, testing, and running all components of the JD Analyzer application.
+Quick reference guide for starting, testing, and running all components of the React Super App application.

 For detailed explanations, troubleshooting, and more commands, see the [Documentation](#-more-information) section below.